XComhghall/Xi_Jinping_SVC-VITS-SVC_4.0/README.md

 This project inherits the MIT license with no additional restrictions by the author.

-Source code backed up from 1. https://huggingface.co/spaces/WitchHuntTV/XJP_Singing
+Backed up and branched from 1. https://huggingface.co/spaces/WitchHuntTV/XJP_Singing
 via 2. https://huggingface.co/spaces/CLTV/WinnieThePoohSVC_sovits4
 via 3. https://huggingface.co/spaces/pitaogou/Qingfeng-Sing-sovits4